 When you decide to take the leap and go RVing with your dogs, it’s important that you have the right essentials.

 These bowls are the greatest invention EVER!
 Seriously we love these bowls.
 We bought this set from amazon and love it.
-It comes with 4 bowls as well as 4 caribiners so you can attach a bowl when you head out for the day.
+It comes with 4 bowls as well as 4 carabiners so you can easily attach a food and water bowl when you head out for the day.
 Great for hikes, trips to the dog park, etc.

 We have used our hands before but you end up losing half the water, plus the dog seems to drink more if its from her actual bowl.
 At least that’s what we found!